bobatkey/approx-diff/reviews/popl2026/response.md

 - Unlike in normal differential geometry, we have no direct analogue of the real numbers.
 The approximation object in Section 3.3.3 is the closest, but does not account for the the interval approximation example in Section 3.3.4.

 - CHAD is an approach to organising the implementation and semantics of AD.
 CHAD interprets a typed language with a real number type into the total category of some indexed category.
 The idea is that the indexing category represents the original functions, and the indexed category represents the tangent maps.
 In the CHAD work, two interpretations are considered, one which is "syntactic" and so provides a source-to-source translation, and one which is "semantic" and interprets a term as a formal pairing of its functional meaning and its family of tangent maps.
 The former is interpreted in the latter, and the latter is proved correct with respect to actual derivatives via a special purpose sconing argument similar to our Theorem 5.2.
 In our submission, we go directly to the semantic interpretation but replace tangents with approximations and tangent maps with Galois connections.
 Because we formulated our results in Agda, the semantic variant is actually executable and was used for our examples, so we didn't prioritise a source-to-source version.
 Moreover, we replace the specialised sconing / logical relations argument with a use of the Fiore and Simpson result, which is admittedly less elementary but highlights what is actually required for the correctness proof more clearly.
-Note that our approach also applies when $\mathrm{Fam}(\mathbf{LatGal})$ is replaced by $\mathbf{Man}$ and $\mathrm{Fam}(\mathbf{MeetSLat} \times \mathbf{JoinSLat}^{op})$ is replaced by $\mathrm{Fam}(\mathbf{Vect})$, recovering the original CHAD result with less work.
+Note that our approach also applies when $\mathrm{Fam}(\mathbf{LatGal})$ is replaced by $\mathbf{Man}$ and $\mathrm{Fam}(\mathbf{MeetSLat} \times \mathbf{JoinSLat}^{op})$ is replaced by $\mathrm{Fam}(\mathbf{Vect})$, recovering the original CHAD result with less work and at a higher level of abstraction.

 Q2. _Is there any plan to implement this framework in a practical AD tool and compare slicing accuracy/performance with baseline methods?_

-We do not know if existing AD tools are appropriate as a basis for implementation, because they are often specialised to real number differentiation, but we certainly plan to implement our ideas in a more practical tool to evaluate its performance.
+We do not know if existing AD tools are appropriate as a basis for implementation, because they are often specialised to real number differentiation, but we certainly plan to implement our ideas in a more practical tool than Agda to evaluate its performance.
 It may be possible to give a generic CHAD implementation that covers both.

 ## Reviewer B